sa-tre/satre-specification/docs/source/roles.md

 * - Role name
   - Role description
-* - TRE Software Developer
+* - TRE Developer
   - People responsible for building the software infrastructure that can be used as a TRE.
+These could be Research Software Engineers, whose job involves applying professional software engineering expertise to challenges in scientific research.
+Alternatively these could be developers who are contracted to build a TRE for a given insitution or project.
 ```

 (governance_roles)=